 Villages in Sweden to Visit on Your trip

 There are many in Sweden that is worth to visit.
 However, that will take you months to see them all.
 Instead we came up with a list of villages in Sweden, with focus on Småland and Dalarna, that are most interesting and worth visiting.

 Boda is a small glass village that is persevered well.
 The glassworks was established in 1864 and today, it is called The Glass Factory/Boda Glassworks.
 There are glass studios and a glass museum with wonderful exhibitions.
 Many glass artists has their studio here.
 As well as, their creations is one of a kind and you get to see the creation process at the museum.
-Also you can get great souvenirs!
+Also you can buy or make your own great souvenirs!

 Långasjö is a small community.
 Notably, it has a small Emigrant museum in Långasjö hostel and cafe (Vandrarhem), which used to be church stables.
 As well as a church containing the paintings by Elisabeth Bergstrand-Poulsen, a Swedish author and artist.
 You can also swim and fish in the lake or go hiking along the emigrant trail.

 Örsjö is a bit larger village, it can be called a town.
 It was also developed because of Emmaboda – Kalmar railway construction.
 There are schools and some small industries.
 The unique hexagonal church from 1893 is definitely a highlight.
 The church was destroyed by an internal fire in 1974, but was rebuilt and re-opened in 1976.

 Furudal is a village with a long history.
 For more information contact the local guide network GuideKullor.
 They can assist you as well as guide you in and around the municipality of Rättvik with its many historical Swedish villages and sites.
 The region of the lake Siljan is a great place to find outdoor activities and nature and culture sites.
 If you are interested in vintage and fashion they can also help you.